• Skip to Content

 TRACKS

-Students have the opportunity to develop a more in-depth specialty in three areas within Chemical and Biomolecular engineering.
+Students have the opportunity to develop a more in-depth specialty in three areas within Chemical and Biomolecular Engineering.
 The three tracks are Interfaces and Nanotechnology (IN), Molecular and Cellular Bioengineering (MCB), and Data Science and Machine Learning (DSML).
 A maximum of 3 credits of research in the chosen track (IN, MCB, or DSML) may be counted toward the elective credit.

 Interfaces and Nanotechnology (IN) Track